 You can now make your own module.

 Start Code::Blocks.
-This Development Environment is a easy compiler front-end.
+This Development Environment is an easy compiler front-end.
 We are going to create a new module project from scratch.

-Choose 'Create a new project' (this starts a wizard), choose 'Build Targets' - 'Dynamic Link Library'.
+Choose 'Create a new project' (this starts a wizard), choose 'Projects' - 'Dynamic Link Library'.
 On the next page type the module name 'MyGain', folder 'C:\SynthEditSDK'.
 Click 'Next' through to 'Finish'.